 Hash Algorithms.
 A hash algorithm is used to create a message digest for the signed data.
 Common hash algorithms are SHA-1 (no longer considered secure) and the stronger algorithms in the SHA-2 family which includes SHA-256, SHA-384 and SHA-512.
-The hash functions SHA-256 or SHA-384 are a requirement for Suite B cryptography.
 The hash algorithm used for a signature can be displayed in Acrobat XI/DC as follows (see Figure 7.4):